 It’s worth knowing that there are 2 versions of Space Mountain within the dome, one for Fast Pass, the other for regular customers.
 The fast pass version isn’t as good as the regular version.
 Be sure to try both.

 So yes, it’s entirely possible to visit four Disney parks in one day, even with kids in tow.
 All you need is a hopper ticket and a lot of enthusiasm.
 My boys have the latter in spades.
-This was honestly one of the best days of our whole 9 months of non-stop travelling to date and certainly of our USA road trip, we ended up spending over a week in Orlando.
-It’s wonderful to all be having fun together, as a family.
-You can’t beat Disney.
+This was honestly one of the best days of our whole 9 months of non-stop travelling to date and certainly of our USA road trip.
+We ended up spending over a week in Orlando and also took a look at a farm animal attraction for kids and the town of Celebration before heading to The Everglades.
+It’s wonderful to all be having fun together, making memories as a family.
+Disney is always a day your kids will remember.